Aeolidiopsis ransoni

-Baeolidia ransoni is a species of sea slug, an aeolid nudibranch.
+Aeolidiopsis ransoni is a species of sea slug, an aeolid nudibranch.
 It is a marine gastropod mollusc in the family Aeolidiidae.

 Distribution

 The holotype of this species was collected in Koukura Is, Tuamotu Archipelago, in the central Pacific Ocean.
 It has been reported from Japan, Indonesia and Australia.

 Description

-The body of Baeolidia ransoni is translucent white.
+The body of Aeolidiopsis ransoni is translucent white.
 The cerata are overlaid with brown spots, which are groups of zooxanthellae.

 Ecology

-Baeolidia ransoni feeds on colonial sea anemones of the genus Palythoa.
+Aeolidiopsis ransoni feeds on colonial sea anemones of the genus Palythoa.